GoodbyteCo/Linter-Config/stylelint/README.md

-An Stylelint configuration following the Goodbyte styleguide.
+A Stylelint configuration following the Goodbyte Styleguide.

 For more information, the rational behind the rules, or to contribute, see [the project on Github](https://github.com/GoodbyteCo/Styleguide).
 Report any problems,